himanshubalodi62/AI-ML_research/README.md

 Unsupervised Learning is a type of machine learning where the algorithm learns patterns from data without labeled outputs.

+Unsupervised machine learning is a type of machine learning where an algorithm learns patterns, relationships or structures in data without actually defining any instructions or stating labels .
+In simpler terms, we are asking it to find patterns or make sense of the data on its own by giving a bunch of data.
+Thus, the goal of unsupervised learning is to find the principal structure of a given dataset, group that data according to similarities and represent that dataset in a squeezed format.

+## HOW DOES IT WORK?

+Suppose the unsupervised learning algorithm is given an input dataset containing images of different types of cars.
+The algorithm is

+never trained upon the given dataset, which means it does not have any idea about the features of the dataset.
+The task of the

+unsupervised learning algorithm is to identify the image features on their own.
+An unsupervised learning algorithm will perform this

+task by clustering the image dataset into groups according to similarities between images and then segregating it.
+There is no need for

+any manual supervision.

+## CLASSIFICATION OF UNSUPERVISED MACHINE LEARNING

+CLUSTERING

+Clustering is a technique where the algorithm groups similar data points together based on their built-in similarities or patterns.
+Without any prior knowledge of those clusters it aims to discover natural clusters within the data.
+There are subcategories of clustering in unsupervised machine learning including K-means clustering, hierarchical clustering, density-based clustering and Expectation-Maximization (EM) clustering.

+a.
+K-means clustering:

+It is a commonly used clustering algorithm that aims to partition the data into K clusters, where K is a predefined number chosen by the user.
+Here’s how it works:

+Initialization: Randomly select K points from the dataset as initial cluster centroids.

+Assignment: Assign each data point to the nearest centroid, creating K clusters.

+Update: Recalculate the centroids by taking the mean of the data points within each cluster.

+Iteration: Repeat the assignment and update steps until convergence (when the centroids no longer change significantly) or after a

+fixed number of iterations.

+b.
+Hierarchical clustering:

+Hierarchical clustering creates a hierarchy of clusters, also known as a dendrogram, by recursively merging or splitting clusters based on the similarity between data points.
+It doesn’t require the number of clusters to be predefined.
+There are two main types of hierarchical clustering:

+Agglomerative (Bottom-Up): Starts with each data point as a separate cluster and iteratively merges the most similar clusters until reaching a desired number of clusters or a termination criterion.
+Divisive (Top-Down): Starts with all data points in one cluster and recursively splits it into smaller clusters based on dissimilarity measures until each cluster contains a single data point.

+c.
+Density-based clustering:

+Density-based clustering identifies clusters based on the density of data points in the feature space.
+It aims to discover regions of high-density separated by regions of low-density.
+One popular density-based clustering algorithm is DBSCAN (Density-Based Spatial Clustering of Applications with Noise).
+Here are the main steps of DBSCAN:

+Core Points: Identify core points that have a sufficient number of neighboring points within a specified radius.
+Density-Reachable: Expand the cluster by iteratively adding density-reachable points within the neighborhood.
+Noise Points: Assign data points that are not density-reachable from any cluster as noise points or outliers.
+DBSCAN can find clusters of arbitrary shape, is robust to noise, and doesn’t require specifying the number of clusters in advance.

+d.
+EM(Expectation -Maximization) clustering:

+EM clustering is a probabilistic approach that assumes data points are generated from a mixture of probability distributions.
+It is

+commonly used for Gaussian Mixture Models (GMMs), where each cluster is modeled as a Gaussian distribution.
+Here are the working steps

+involved in EM clustering :

+Initialization: Randomly initialize the parameters of the Gaussian distributions (e.g., means and covariances).

+E-step (Expectation): Calculate the probability of each data point belonging to each cluster based on the current parameter estimates.

+M-step (Maximization): Update the parameters of the Gaussian distributions by maximizing the likelihood function.

+Iteration: Repeat the E-step and M-step until convergence or after a fixed number of iterations.

+2.ASSOCIATION:

+Association rule learning is a subcategory of unsupervised machine learning that focuses on discovering interesting relationships or associations among items in a dataset.
+It aims to identify frequent item sets and generate rules that describe the co-occurrence or dependency between items.
+Here are two commonly used algorithms within association rule learning:

+a.
+Apriori Algorithm:

+The Apriori algorithm is a popular approach for mining association rules.
+It follows a “bottom-up” strategy to discover frequent item-sets in a dataset.
+The algorithm works as follows:

+Find frequent 1-itemsets: Scan the dataset to identify individual items that meet a minimum support threshold.
+Generate candidate item-sets: Use the frequent 1-itemsets to generate candidate item-sets of size 2 by combining pairs of items.
+Prune candidate item-sets: Remove candidate item-sets that contain subsets that are not frequent.
+This is known as the “downward closure property.”
+Calculate support for candidate item-sets: Scan the dataset again to count the occurrences of each candidate itemset.
+Repeat Steps 2–4: Continue generating and pruning candidate item-sets of larger sizes until no more frequent item-sets can be found.
+2. FP-Growth Algorithm:

+The FP-Growth algorithm is an alternative approach to mining association rules.
+It employs a “divide-and-conquer” strategy by constructing a compact data structure called an FP-tree.
+The algorithm proceeds as follows:

+Build the FP-tree: Scan the dataset to construct the FP-tree, which represents the frequency of item-sets in a compressed manner.

+Mine frequent item-sets: Traverse the FP-tree to extract frequent item-sets by recursively combining item-sets and their conditional patterns.

+Generate association rules: Similar to the Apriori algorithm, association rules can be derived from the frequent item-sets by applying

+support, confidence, and lift thresholds.

+## PROS OF UNSUPERVISED MACHINE LEARNING:

+Unsupervised learning offers several advantages that make it a powerful tool in data analysis and problem-solving.
+This allows businesses to tap into vast amounts of untapped information and uncover hidden relationships that may not be apparent through manual inspection.
+Some of the advantages are as follows:

+a.
+Market basket analysis: Unsupervised learning algorithms, such as association rules mining, enable businesses to understand the relationships between products frequently purchased together.
+It allows businesses to optimize inventory management, create personalized bundles, and improve overall sales performance.

+b.
+Recommendation systems: Unsupervised learning techniques analyzes user behavior and item characteristics and suggest relevant products, services, or content to users.
+This helps businesses enhance customer experience, drive sales, and increase user engagement.

+c.
+Fraud detection: By learning from normal behavior and identifying deviations, unsupervised learning algorithms can detect fraudulent activities or unusual patterns or outliers in transactional data.
+Thus it flags suspicious transactions, potentially saving businesses from financial losses and reputational damage.

+d.
+Network analysis: Unsupervised learning algorithms can analyze complex networks, such as social networks or transportation networks, to uncover hidden structures and communities.
+This information can be utilized for targeted marketing, influencer identification, or optimizing supply chain networks.

+In conclusion, the vast advantages of unsupervised learning across diverse domains make it an indispensable tool for businesses seeking to extract meaningful insights and unlock the hidden potential within their data.
+Also its versatility and applicability make it a valuable tool across other fields such as healthcare, finance, academia, social sciences, and more.

+LIMITATIONS OF UNSUPERVISED LEARNING:
+Unsupervised learning has several limitations that are important to consider:

+a.
+Difficulty in Generalization: Unsupervised learning algorithms focus on finding patterns within the observed data.
+However, they may struggle to generalize these patterns to new, unseen data points.
+This limits the applicability of unsupervised models when it comes to making predictions or classifying new instances.

+b.
+Sensitivity to Data Quality and Preprocessing: Unsupervised learning algorithms can be sensitive to noise, outliers, and irrelevant features in the data.
+If the data contains inconsistencies or outliers, they can have a significant impact on the learned patterns or clusters.
+It becomes crucial to preprocess and clean the data appropriately.

+c.
+Difficulty in Assessing Performance: Evaluating the effectiveness of unsupervised models can be subjective and dependent on domain knowledge, making it challenging to compare different approaches or determine the optimal solution.

+d.
+Biased Results: Unsupervised learning algorithms can unintentionally reinforce or amplify existing biases present in the data.
+If the input data contains biased or unrepresentative samples, the learned patterns or clusters may also reflect those biases, leading to biased results.

+Despite these limitations, unsupervised learning remains a valuable tool for exploratory data analysis, pattern discovery, and data preprocessing.
+It complements supervised learning approaches and can provide insights into the structure and relationships within data when labeled examples are not available.

 In simple terms:

 The machine tries to discover hidden patterns or groups in data by itself.